tolmachevroman/farmers-micro-insurance-on-blockchain/README.md

 Notice that the contract owner is in fact the first account of the 20 accounts provided by Hardhat.

 You may have noticed that in the tests, we [skipped the first signer](https://github.com/tolmachevroman/farmers-micro-insurance-on-blockchain/blob/main/backend/test/weather-insurance-test.js#L168), and started with Alice and Bob as our clients.
 And that's because the first signer is just us, the ones deploying the contract.
 We can have an insurance too, no doubt!
 But I like to think of the contract owner as a _company_, and of others as _clients_.

+## Frontend

+### Getting started with React

+We'll create a new React app and add a couple of files, namely a new widget and a helper Javascript file.
+This is inspired by Alchemy projects, so I again encourage you to check it.

+### Interacting with the backend

+What do we need in a web app to interact with an Ethereum blockchain?
+Well, several things: a cryptowallet to manage your money (aka tokens) and connect to a blockchain (not necessarily Ethereum), and a way to call contract methods and get responses.

+[Metamask](https://metamask.io/) is a popular wallet, it's installed as a browser extension.
+You can add multiple accounts there, for multiple blockchains, including a local one!

+To get information of what methods are available from your smart contract, you use [contract-abi.json](https://github.com/tolmachevroman/farmers-micro-insurance-on-blockchain/blob/main/frontend/src/contract-abi.json) file.
+You get this file automatically after installing the [hardhat-abi-exporter](https://www.npmjs.com/package/hardhat-abi-exporter) in the Hardhat project.

+Finally, to tie this all together, you add a couple of callbacks to connect a Metamask wallet, to call smart contract methods and to listen to `SettlementPaid` event.

+We won't go line by line this time, but take a look at the [WeatherInsurance.js](https://github.com/tolmachevroman/farmers-micro-insurance-on-blockchain/blob/main/frontend/src/WeatherInsurance.js) file.

+One important point to mention is `WeatherInsurance` contract [address](https://github.com/tolmachevroman/farmers-micro-insurance-on-blockchain/blob/main/frontend/src/WeatherInsurance.js) on the blockchain you're connected to.
+You get this address after deploying the contract (see image above, _Contract address_ line).
+So for me and you these addresses will be different, make sure to update it with your actual contract address.

+Notice also that here we have [only one signer](https://github.com/tolmachevroman/farmers-micro-insurance-on-blockchain/blob/main/frontend/src/util/interact.js#L30), the actual address connected via Metamask.